 The architecture of the Transformer model is shown in \figref{fig:ModelArchitecture}.

 The attention blocks are divided into two parts: one for pTC and one for CDCH, with model outputs attached only to the latter.
 The pTC block processes hits belonging to a specific pTC cluster, and its outputs cross-attend to CDCH hits.
 The CDCH block receives all CDCH hits in an event, performs self-attention among CDCH hits followed by cross-attention with pTC hits, and finally outputs the class probabilities.
 The key idea is that connections between CDCH hits are identified through self-attention, including those from different turn segments, while CDCH hits are matched to pTC hits via cross-attention.
-The input embedding layers are feed-forward networks (FFNs) that transform the original feature vectors based on hit coordinates (detailed in \secref{sec:InputFeatureCDCH} and \secref{sec:InputFeatureSPX}) into vectors of the Transformer embedding dimension.
-The output class probabilities are computed using an FFN followed by a softmax function.
-Hyperparameters are summarized in \tabref{tab:HyperParameters}.
+To obtain high dot-product values --- which serve as a similarity measure in the attention mechanism --- between hits from the same positron, we approached this problem by finding geometrical transformations to the hit coordinates which would efficiently align them in the embedding vector space, as will be detailed in \secref{sec:InputFeatureSPX} and \secref{sec:InputFeatureCDCH}.
+The input feature vectors obtained by this geometrical transformation are then processed by the input embedding layers, which are feed-forward networks (FFNs) that transform the input feature vectors into vectors of the Transformer embedding dimension.
+The output class probabilities are computed using an FFN followed by softmax functions \cite{bridle1990probabilistic}.